V (Vanessa Hudgens album): Promotion

 There were different editions issued, each containing thirteen or fourteen tracks with varying bonus tracks.
 A twelve-track version was then released internationally on November 28, 2006.
 The CD was then released on January 17, 2007, in Japan (sixteen tracks) and on March 17, 2007, in Australia (twelve tracks).
-She had recorded two covers.
-"Whatever Will Be", which was originally released by Tammin Sursok the year before, and "Afraid", which was initially recorded by Melissa Schuman and intended for her unreleased album "Stereotyped".

 The album was re-released again in a limited Deluxe edition format, released in Japan, Malaysia, and Taiwan.
 The song "Let's Dance" was included in a Wii game, called We Cheer 2.

 Hudgens promoted the album when opening for the Cheetah Girls during their The Party's Just Begun Tour.
-She also promoted her album on the High School Musical: The Concert tour, regularly singing "Say OK".
+She also promoted her album on the High School Musical: The Concert tour, regularly singing "Say OK."
 Hudgens performed "Come Back to Me", "Say OK" and "Let's Dance" in the concert.
 She also performed various songs off the album on her Identified Summer Tour which also promoted her second studio album Identified.

 Reception

 Critical reception

 Upon its release, V received generally positive reviews from most music critics.
 Mentioned in Identified review, Heather Phares praised the album "was her first step toward a less overtly Disney-affiliated career: released by the studio's Hollywood label, it used Christina Aguilera's soulful pop as a template; even if its songs were a bit faceless, they had surprisingly sophisticated production values."
-She noted that Hudgens "sings about love, dancing, and hanging with her girls" and repeated again in Identified, "the production outclasses the songs and the singing".
+She noted that Hudgens "sings about love, dancing, and hanging with her girls" and repeated again in Identified, "the production outclasses the songs and the singing."

 Nate Cavalieri of Rhapsody Music said: "This collection of pop and sugary R&B keeps the messages squeaky clean, even with hints that she is willing to break your shyness.
-The singles are well built and the best are "Come Back to Me" dancing to "Let's Dance" and a dedication surprisingly emotive long-distance, "Afraid".
+The singles are well built and the best are "Come Back to Me" dancing to "Let's Dance" and a dedication surprisingly emotive long-distance, "Afraid."

-Commonsense Media's Tony Whittum said: "The first album Hudgens is well positioned to win the approval of the teen market.
-Her 12 relatively simple, romantic and sweet pop songs about boys, hanging out with friends, dancing, female power and tribulations of a very young life are delivered with the latest plain, recycled, computer programmed beats and hip-hop."
+Common Sense Media's Tony Whittum said: "The first album Hudgens is well positioned to win the approval of the teen market.
+Her 12 relatively simple, romantic and sweet pop songs about boys, hanging out with friends, dancing, female power, and tribulations of a very young life are delivered with the latest plain, recycled, computer programmed beats and hip-hop."
 He further added, "Hudgens is strong, stable and comfortable in the medium, as when she is singing a dance song "Let's Dance" and pop rock "Never Underestimate a Girl."
 Otherwise, your voice can range from the diminutive and shy the strident edge.
 With her voice and her musical talent mature, it would be nice to see Hudgens take more risks and produce something more original.
-Then, as their audience matures, they will not leave it behind".
+Then, as their audience matures, they will not leave it behind."

-The album was nominated as #7 on "Album of The Year" by Billboard Readers' Choice.
+The album was nominated as #7 on "Album of the Year" by Billboard Readers' Choice.